 Sanitas dental insurance typically covers preventive services like check-ups and cleanings at a high percentage, as well as basic services like fillings and extractions, and major services such as crowns and bridges, though with varying levels of copayment and coinsurance.

-Understanding Sanitas Dental Coverage
+Understanding Sanitas dental insurance

-Sanitas dental coverage is designed to help individuals and families manage the costs associated with maintaining healthy teeth and gums.
+Sanitas dental insurance is designed to help individuals and families manage the costs associated with maintaining healthy teeth and gums.
 These plans often operate on a tiered system, with varying levels of coverage for preventive, basic, and major dental procedures.
 Understanding what your specific Sanitas plan includes is the first step towards effective oral healthcare management.

 Key Components of Sanitas Dental Plans